-Continue to work with private, voluntary and independent sectors to ensure that Safeguarding remains every bodies business and that commissioned services are more tightly monitored in relation to safeguarding requirements including implementation of the Threshold Document.
+Continue to work with private, Third Sector and independent sectors to ensure that safeguarding remains every bodies business and that commissioned services are more tightly monitored in relation to safeguarding requirements.
+This includes implementation of the Threshold Document as per the Strategic Framework for Safeguarding.